Unraveling the Key of Machine Learning-based Android Malware Detection: Learning-based Android Malware Detection

-\bulletpoint{Text-based encoding} Similar to image representation, text-based encoding is also a widely used strategy in Android malware detection.
-Many existing methods~\cite{xu2018deeprefiner,karbab2018maldozer,karbab2021petadroid,xu2020sdac,sun2019scalable} have approached APK features from a textual perspective, employing natural language processing (NLP) techniques to amplify detection capability.
-For example, by considering API calls as \texttt{words} and their sequences as \texttt{sentences}, methods presented in~\cite{karbab2018maldozer,karbab2021petadroid,xu2020sdac} utilize word embedding techniques, such as Word2Vec~\cite{mikolov2013distributed}, to extract semantic information included in the API calls.
+\bulletpoint{Text-based encoding} Text-based encoding is also a widely used strategy in Android malware detection.
+Many existing methods~\cite{xu2018deeprefiner,xu2020sdac,karbab2021petadroid,karbab2018maldozer,sun2019scalable} have approached APK features from a textual perspective, employing natural language processing (NLP) techniques to amplify detection capability.
+For example, by considering API calls as \texttt{words} and their sequences as \texttt{sentences}, methods presented in~\cite{xu2020sdac,karbab2021petadroid,karbab2018maldozer} utilize word embedding techniques, such as Word2Vec~\cite{mikolov2013distributed}, to extract semantic information included in the API calls.
+Separately, Sun et al.~\cite{sun2019scalable} treat API calls and permissions as sparse data, applying Doc2Vec~\cite{le2014distributed} to derive their vector representations.

 \bulletpoint{Graph-based encoding} Recently, graph structure has been widely adopted to represent apps' semantics~\cite{he2022msdroid,li2023black}.
-One notable research direction is to utilize program graphs as the basis to model APK behaviors~\cite{wu2019malscan,wu2021homdroid,he2022msdroid,pektacs2020deep,pektacs2020learning}.
+One direction is to leverage program graphs to model APK behaviors~\cite{wu2019malscan,wu2021homdroid,he2022msdroid,pektacs2020deep,pektacs2020learning}.
 Another avenue aims to build API-based feature graphs, drawing insights from API calls and their meta-relationships.
-An example is to identify whether two API calls are in the same block, thereby capturing the app's intended operations~\cite{huang2019deep,hou2017hindroid}.
-When represented as a graph, various techniques, such as DeepWalk~\cite{perozzi2014deepwalk} and Graph2Vec~\cite{narayanan2017graph2vec}, are employed to extract apps's structural information for malware detection.
+An example is to identify whether two API calls are in the same block, thereby capturing the app's intended operations~\cite{hou2017hindroid,huang2019deep}.
+When these features are represented as graphs, graph-based techniques (\textit{e.g.,} Graph2Vec~\cite{narayanan2017graph2vec}, social network~\cite{wu2019malscan}) are employed to extract apps' structural information.